2016 Basque regional election: Electoral system

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.

 Election date

 The term of the Basque Parliament expired four years after the date of its previous election, unless it was dissolved earlier.
 The election decree was required to be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Gazette of the Basque Country (BOPV), with election day taking place on the fifty-fourth day from publication.
 The previous election was held on 21 October 2012, which meant that the legislature's term would have expired on 21 October 2016.
 The election decree was required to be published in the BOPV no later than 27 September 2016, with the election taking place on the fifty-fourth day from publication, setting the latest possible election date for the Parliament on Sunday, 20 November 2016.

 The lehendakari had the prerogative to dissolve the Basque Parliament at any given time and call a snap election, provided that no motion of no confidence was in process.
 In the event of an investiture process failing to elect a lehendakari within a sixty-day period from the Parliament re-assembly, the Parliament was to be dissolved and a fresh election called.

+The Basque Parliament was officially dissolved on 2 August 2016 after the publication of the dissolution decree in the BOPV, setting the election date for 25 September.